ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

 - Rarity banner text and color.
 - Optional flavor text.
-- Layout presets or flags that influence lore rendering (e.g. showing sockets as bullets).
+- Layout presets or flags that influence lore rendering (e.g. showing sockets as bullets in a later phase).

 ### 4.5 LoreProvider